Snowbird FAQs

 While LGBTQ snowbirds share the same needs and concerns as all snowbirds, many seek out winter destinations that are LGBTQ friendly where they can feel safe and find a like-minded community.

 Some favourites that are particularly welcoming to LGBTQ snowbirds include several destinations in Florida like Key West, Ft.
-Lauderdale, St. Petersburg, Tampa and South Beach.
+Lauderdale, St. Petersburg and South Beach.

 And if you’re looking beyond Florida, take a look at Palm Springs, California; Puerto Vallarta, Mexico and Honolulu, Hawaii, as they also make the list.